MathisHammel/kara71.github.io/_posts/2019-04-07-SpamAndFlags-Fermat.md

 ### Birthday attack

-My first idea for the challenge was to pick a power N, and then compute random numbers to the power N until a collision is found.
-This is similar to a cryptographic birthday attack which is somehow feasible when working with 64 bits.
-However, the protection against overflows makes it harder to find valid powers, which I could probably ignore if I hadn't such a toaster PC to work with :)
+My first idea for the challenge was to pick a power N, and then compute random numbers to the power N until a working triplet is found.
+If we do it like a cryptographic birthday attack, this would somehow be feasible given we only have 64 bits.
+However, the protection against overflows makes it harder to find valid powers, which I could probably overcome if I hadn't such a toaster PC to work with :)

 We need to get smarter.
 Let's get into some math and binary operations.